chromedia/sc3-front-end-only-users/readme.txt

 License: GPLv3
 License URI:http://www.gnu.org/licenses/gpl-3.0.html

 A customizable plugin for membership sites.
-Uses shortcodes for registration, login, payment, etc. and only allows access to the front-end of your site.
+Use shortcodes for registration, login, payment, etc. and only allows access to the front-end of your site.

 == Description ==